 Regional Jobs and Infrastructure Fund

-The Regional Jobs And Infrastructure Fund supports regional development by investing in growing jobs, building infrastructure and strengthening communities in regional Victoria.
+The Regional Jobs and Infrastructure Fund (RJIF) supports regional development by investing in growing jobs, building infrastructure and strengthening communities in rural and regional Victoria.

-There are nine Regional Partnerships across the state that have been established to give regional communities greater say about what matters to them and ensure their voices reach the heart of government.
+There are nine Regional Partnerships across the state that give regional communities greater say about what matters to them and ensure their voices reach the heart of government.
 Partnerships help to increase collaboration between communities, industry, businesses and government to address the most important challenges and opportunities in each region.

 Each Regional Partnership is guided by a diverse group of members drawn from local communities, businesses and the three-tiers of government.
 They engage with their communities on priorities for their region, which are then presented through to government.

 Regional Development Australia (RDA) is a partnership between the Australian, state and territory and local governments to support the growth and development of Australia's regions.